08-40

 • Learn about the integration of IoT, AI, and predictive analytics in next-generation thermal management systems.

-Mastering Battery Thermal Management And Aging Prediction: Avoiding Common Pitfalls
+Mastering Battery Thermal Management And Ageing Prediction: Avoiding Common Pitfalls

 Dr. Frank Richter, CEO, Greenectra OÜ